 Michael McClain, D.C., who operates Vital Energy Chiropractic in Helena, Montana has been disciplined by the Montana Board of Chiropractors for marketing treatment plans with 72 or 80 prepaid visits.
 In 2013 and 2014, he settled complaints by revising his procedures to separate recommendations for “medically necessary/corrective care” from those for “wellness/maintenance care.”
 He is also required to administer an informed consent form that specifies that his wellness/maintenance plan “makes no representation that any treatment it offers will cure or prevent any condition, disease, or event, other than vertebral subluxation.”
 In 2014, the Montana board also reprimanded his wife, Terah McClain, D.C., for her involvement with one of the patients .

 Washington State regulations state that it is unprofessional conduct for “any chiropractor to enter into a contract which would obligate a patient to pay for care to be rendered in the future, unless the contract provides that the patient is entitled to a complete refund for any care not received.”
-Colorado rules permit the patient to ancer prepaid contracts within 30 days of signing.
+Colorado rules permit the patient to cancel. prepaid contracts within 30 days of signing.
+Kentucky rules consider it unprofessional to directly or indirectly engage in “threatening, dishonest, or misleading fee collection techniques, including having patients enter into a contract for a course of treatment.”

 Government Actions Involving CareCredit